- Alumni & Donors

 In a case of suspected plagiarism, the professor must inform the Office of Studies and Academic Affairs and transmit the elements suspected of plagiarism.
 Plagiarism is defined as when a student submits work that does not allow the reader to clearly distinguish his or her own thoughts from those of another author.
 This may include a copied phrase (of at least 5 words), a translation, or rephrasing that is improperly cited.

-Participants in the Pre-College Programme will be supervised by a team of certified counselors (approximately 10 students per counselor), supervised by the Programme Director.
+Participants in the Pre-College Programme will be supervised by a team of certified counselors (approximately 10 students per counselor), placed under the responsibility of the Programme Director.
 The role of the counselors is to ensure that students experience life at Sciences Po in the best possible conditions for learning and security.
-They are available to respond to students questions or concerns at all times.
+They are available to respond to students’ questions or concerns at all times.
 Additionally, counselors will organize fun and educational activities throughout the programme.
-Finally, the entire programme will take place under the direct supervision of the Director of the Sciences Po Summer School.
+Finally, the entire programme will take place under the supervision of the Director of the Sciences Po Summer School.

 The city of Reims is a mid-sized urban area in the heart of a charming countryside region.
-The city boasts all of the comforts of a modern cosmopolitan zone (excellent public transportation and access to local activities) without the hassle and stress of a larger urban area.
+The city boasts all of the comforts of a modern cosmopolitan zone without the hassle and stress of a larger urban area.
 It’s a place where students will feel happy to explore, and whose relative scale should put parents and guardians at ease.
+On the last week of the programme, students will move to Paris to visit the capital’s historic sites and attend classes on Sciences Po’s flagship campus.
+The Paris residence is located in a safe neighborhood, and counselors will be present at all times to ensure that students discover the capital in the best conditions.

-Sciences Po’s Reims campus is located in a safe neighborhood near the center of town.
-Access to the campus is restricted to the Sciences Po community; a Sciences Po card is required to enter the campus.
-Participants, as well as counselors and the Programme Director, will be housed together five minutes from campus on foot.
+Finally, both Sciences Po campuses are located in safe and central neighborhoods.
+Access to campus is restricted to the Sciences Po community; a Sciences Po card is required to enter the campus.

-In 2017, students returned to the residence around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
-On weekends, students returned to the residence by 11:00 P.M. at the latest, with lights out at midnight.
+Students will usually return to the residence at around 9:00 P.M. on weeknights, with lights out at 11:00 P.M.
+On weekends, students will return to the residence by 11:00 P.M. at the latest, with lights out at midnight.